the-sankari/cicd-team-7/README.md

 # React + Vite

+This is a class project for AWS.
+We are team 7.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: